Memoirs of a Geisha

 Embroideries

-Posted by Divya at Monday, April 26, 2010 0 comments Links to this post
+Posted by Divya at Monday, April 26, 2010 0 comments

 This is my first graphic novel of recent works.
 Having not read Satrapi's more popular Persopolis yet, I wasnt sure what to expect from this terse book.
 I had assumed embroideries would be in the lines of a quilt-club of women and I was almost right, except for having guessed 'Embroideries' completely wrong!